modelscope/data-juicer/docs/PartitionAndCheckpoint.md

    lightweight source rows, replays its required CPU ancestors locally, and reserves one full GPU for the target.
 Large intermediate NumPy values are therefore not round-tripped through the driver.
-The default `max_concurrent_gpu_probes: "auto"` fills the dependency-safe GPU and CPU slots.
-Set a positive integer to cap concurrent model loading when checkpoint storage or host-memory bandwidth is constrained.
+The default `max_concurrent_gpu_probes: "auto"` probes one target at a time: concurrent probes initialize several models at once, and neither checkpoint storage nor host-memory bandwidth is a Ray resource, so nothing automatic can tell whether the node can sustain them.
+Set a positive integer to opt into parallel probing when checkpoints are local or the I/O headroom is known; the value is still bounded by the dependency-safe GPU and CPU slots.
    Workers log dependency replay and measured-target timing.
 The driver logs each completion immediately and emits a progress heartbeat every 30 seconds.
    `gpu_probe_timeout_seconds` can fail a stalled target with its operator name;